Mutant Vehicle Operator’s Handbook (MV FAQ)

 ZIPLINE INSPECTION

-ZipLine inspection is based on the history of each vehicle, and Mutant Vehicles included in ZipLine will be sent an additional invite email prior to the event notifying them of their status.
+ZipLine inspection is based on the history of each vehicle, and Mutant Vehicles included in ZipLine will be sent a ZIPLINE invite email notifying them of their status.

 ZipLine approved Vehicles can come for their inspection during either EITHER Day or Night and will be inspected for both day and night licenses at the same time.